teaching-on-testbeds/hello-linux/index.md

 # Hello, Linux

-In this tutorial, you will learn some basic commands for nagivating the Linux filesystem and for working on remote Linux hosts.
+In this tutorial, you will learn some basic commands for navigating the Linux filesystem and for working on remote Linux hosts.
 It should take you about 90-120 minutes to work through this tutorial.

 Before you can run lab experiments on CloudLab, you will need to set up an account and join a project under the supervision of a research advisor or a course instructor.
 If you haven't set up your CloudLab account yet, follow the instructions in [Hello, CloudLab](https://teaching-on-testbeds.github.io/hello-cloudlab/) to do so.

+Note: this tutorial also assumes that you have set `bash` as the default shell in your CloudLab account.
+If you haven't, you can follow the instructions in [Hello, CloudLab](https://teaching-on-testbeds.github.io/hello-cloudlab/) to do so.

 ## Reserve and log in to resources on CloudLab

 For this experiment, we will use the CloudLab profile available at the following link: [https://www.cloudlab.us/p/cl-education/hello-linux](https://www.cloudlab.us/p/cl-education/hello-linux)

-You'll see a brief description of the profile.
+If you visit this link, you'll see a brief description of the profile.
 Click "Next".
 On the following page, you'll see a diagram of your experiment topology (on the right - in this case, a single host named "romeo"), and on the left you'll be asked to select the "Cluster" on which you want your experiment to run:

-This experiments can run on any cluster.
-However, since CloudLab is a shared resource, on some occasionas the cluster you select might not have enough available resources to support your experiment.
+This experiment can run on any cluster.
+However, since CloudLab is a shared resource, on some occasions the cluster you select might not have enough available resources to support your experiment.
 The status indicator next to each cluster tells you roughly how heavily utilized it is at the moment - green indicates that there are not many users, orange means heavy load, and red means that it is almost fully utilized.
 You are more likely to be successful if you choose a cluster with a green indicator.

 After you select a cluster, you can leave the "Name" field blank, or give your experiment a name - it's your choice.
 Also make sure your "Project" is selected.
 Then, click "Next".